benjaminselfridge/model-checking/doc/ModelChecking2.md

 Intuitively, the meaning of each variable is as follows:

--   `Turn` is `False` it if is `P0`'s turn to enter its critical section, and `True` if it is `P1`s turn.
+-   `Turn` is `False` it if is `P0`'s turn to enter its critical section, and `True` if it is `P1`'s turn.
 -   `Wait0` is `True` if `P0` wishes to enter its critical section or is currently in its critical section, and `False` otherwise.
 -   `Wait1` is `True` if `P1` wishes to enter its critical section or is currently in its critical section, and `False` otherwise.

-We implement Peterson's algorithm in MIG as a parallel program with two processes.
+We implement Peterson's algorithm in `MIG` as a parallel program with two processes.
 Each process is in an infinite loop, continually attempting to enter its own critical section.
 When a process wants to enter its critical section, it first sets its own `Wait` variable to `True`, and then it (somewhat counterintuitively) signals that it is the *other* process's turn.
 Then, before it enters its own critical section, it busy-waits until either the other process is not waiting, or its own turn has arrived.
 Finally, when the critical section is complete, the process sets its `Wait` variable to `False`, indicating it has exited its critical section, and the other process is free to enter theirs.
 The